coruus/sphlib/src/README.txt

 By default, sphlib compiles for "big" architectures, using heavy loop unrolling.
-This is what provides the best performance on modern PC, workstations, servers, and about any architecture where is the level-1 cache for instruction (in the CPU) has size 32 kB or more.
+This is what provides the best performance on modern PC, workstations, servers, and about any architecture where the level-1 cache for instruction (in the CPU) has size 32 kB or more.

 However, sphlib also includes variants optimized for architectures with small level-1 cache.
-To use them, arrange for the SPH_SMALL_FOOTPRINT macro to be defined during compilation, e.g. through the arguments passed to the C compiler by the build script.
+To use them, arrange for the SPH_SMALL_FOOTPRINT macro to be defined (to a non-zero integer value) during compilation, e.g. through the arguments passed to the C compiler by the build script.
 These variants have been tested on a MIPS-compatible processor with 8 kB of level-1 cache, and they offer much better performance than the normal code on those architectures.
 In some specific situations, you might want to use these "small footprint" variants on big computers as well; test and measure speed if unsure.

 Unix systems